-The Science of Nurturing Infant & Caregiver through Music & Movement
+The Science of Nurturing Infant and Caregiver through Music and Movement

-Anthropologist & Mindfulness Teacher Sue Doherty explores why when a baby is in our arms, we instinctively begin to rock them back and forth, especially to music.
+Anthropologist & mindfulness teacher in training Sue Doherty explores why when a baby is in our arms, we instinctively begin to rock them back and forth, especially to music.
 She weaves together fascinating interdisciplinary research in psychology, neuroscience, infant development, and music and movement therapy to explain why and how to engage in the activity so both participates may thrive.